 - An absence due to disability impacts should not be included as an “excused absence” under an instructor’s attendance policy.

 - If you believe departures are becoming excessive, please communicate with the student and RCPD.
-RCPD specialists as identified on the VISA are available to consult on reasonable use of this accommodation.
+RCPD specialists as identified on the Accommodation Letter are available to consult on reasonable use of this accommodation.

 Accommodation: Disability may cause periodic unavoidable class absences.
 If absences become excessive or affect course integrity, please contact the student and specialist.